Failsafe787/HMM-Rabiner/README.md

 ## Acknowledgements
-I'd like to thank PhD [Dario Vogogna](https://github.com/akyrey) for his [Hidden Markov Model Solver](https://github.com/akyrey/HiddenMarkovModel_Solver) implementation for the discrete domain obsevations, due to the fact it was very useful to understand some mistakes I was doing with my project.
+I'd like to thank PhD [Dario Vogogna](https://github.com/akyrey) for his [Hidden Markov Model Solver](https://github.com/akyrey/HiddenMarkovModel_Solver) implementation for the discrete domain observations, due to the fact it was very useful to understand some mistakes I was doing with my project.